estefafdez/selenium-cucumber/README.md

 # Selenium-Cucumber

-Selenium Webdriver 3.5.3 integration with Cucumber.
+Selenium Webdriver 3.9.1 integration with Cucumber.

 <img src="http://www.testingexcellence.com/wp-content/uploads/2016/01/selenium-and-cucumber.png" />
 _______________________________________

-## 1. Requirements:
+## 1. Latest changes:

-- Firefox Version:  55.0.3 -> You need to update into this version!
-- Gekodriver Version: 0.19.0 (included on this project!)
 - Selenium Webdriver Version: 3.5.3 (included on this project!)
+With 3.10.0 the FirefoxDriver seems broken, so we will update once it fixed.
+- Firefox Version:  58.0.2 -> You need to update into this version!
+- Gekodriver Version: 0.19.1 (included on this project!)
+- ChromeDriver updated into version 2.35 (included on this project!)
+- InternetExplorerDriver updated into version 3.9.0 (included on this project!)
+- Added commons-fileupload 1.3 into the POM.
+- Added guava 24.0-jre into the POM
+- Updated several libraries on the POM.

 ## 2. Download the project.